 While board games can make for a great game night, nothing compares to some good ol’ party games.
-If you have an Xbox One, you’re going to want all four controllers to take advantage of all the awesome party games you and your friends/family can partake in.
+If you have an Xbox One, you’re going to want at least two controllers, but four is better considering most of the games listed have 4-player local co-op.
 Here are the best Xbox One party games to play with friends and family for a game night.
 They are simply must-have games.

 The easiest Xbox One party games on this list to play with any group, each of the Jackbox Party games offer plenty of fun for parties that range from 4-200.
 You only need one controller to set everything up too.
 After that, every participant uses his or her smartphone, tablet, or laptop to play.

 You really can’t go wrong with any one of these packs of minigames, but the original two Jackbox Party Packs contain many of the party games that will help friends and family get acclimated to the absurd humor and wacky hijinks of the sequels.
 These early packs contain long-standing fan favorites like Fibbage and Drawful, both of which focus on fooling your friends, the former with words and the latter with awful pictures.

 It’s Jackbox Party Packs 3 and 4 that take the Jackbox formula to its absolute limit though.
 Games like Trivia Murder Party, where you backstab your allies to ensure you escape the haunted house, and Fibbage 3, where secrets are laid bare and friendships are put to the test, will get the whole room howling in excitement, betrayal, and amazement for hours.
 We couldn’t have gone any further down this list without including it among the best Xbox One party games.

 If none of those tickle your fancy, you can always dive into the newer interactions as Jackbox Party Packs 5, 6, 7 offer fresh spins on old games, as well as plenty of fun new ones.
 Talking Points alone is enough to entertain everyone for the whole night.